 Our business model depends to a large extent on our ability to acquire land use rights for development sites and proceed quickly with construction to shorten our development cycle.
-As a consequence, we are frequently surveying the market for attractive development opportunities in our target Tier II cities.
+As a consequence, we are frequently surveying the market for attractive development opportunities in our target cities.
 Under current regulations and market practice, land use rights for residential development purposes may be acquired from local governments through a competitive auction or other bidding process, in which the minimum reserve price is determined based on the appraised value.
 Land use rights may also be acquired in the secondary markets.
 Land use rights prices vary significantly from city to city.

 Government land auctions are a transparent and competitive process for bringing development land to market, allowing the developer to acquire clean title and the ability to proceed immediately with development.
 However, as competition for development sites in Tier II cities increases, the auction mechanism tends to lead to higher prices.
-In 2007, 2008 and 2009, land use rights costs, including auction price and taxes, constituted 47.1%, 44.9% and 42.5%, respectively, of our cost of revenue.
+In 2008, 2009 and 2010, land use rights costs, including auction price and taxes, constituted 44.9%, 42.5% and 38.6%, respectively, of our cost of revenue.
 We have noted that land use rights costs stabilized in the Tier II cities where we have operations due to softness in the market during the fourth quarter of 2008 and the first quarter of 2009.
 However, in late 2009, land use rights costs started to increase again due to the recovery of the real estate market in China and sudden rise in housing prices in certain cities.
-The land cost of the five parcels of land acquired from September to December 2009 is expected to account for 43.5% of total project costs.
+We did not participate in any land auctions in 2010.